 In a world of malware, viruses, cyber criminals and more, security and compliance is a big deal.
 The constant publication of high profile data breaches only encourages the fact that absolutely nothing is off limits when it comes to security hacking.

-The European Parliament are enforcing the General Data Protection Regulation (GDPR) on 25th May 2018.
+The European Parliament enforced the General Data Protection Regulation (GDPR) on 25th May 2018.
 If businesses don’t meet the compliancy criteria, they could face severe penalties of up to 4% of their worldwide turnover.
 Not a risk any business should be willing to take.

 Sigma distribute a trusted range of security products that will protect businesses from today’s ever-growing list of cyber threats.